<< Return to Dairy Services page

 Retail egg packaging must contain all of the following components to meet requirements as stated in Wisconsin regulations ATCP 88 and 90.
 Cartons must contain:

-• a declaration of responsibility in the form of a packer identification number or shell egg handler registration number identifying the state of origin as follows: WI##.
+- Declaration of responsibility in the form of name and address, packer identification number P-### or shell egg handler number identifying the state of origin WI - ###.

-• grade and size of the eggs in letters not less than 3/16 inch high.
+- Grade and size of the eggs in letters not less than 3/16 inch high, or the word "Ungraded"

-• an expiration date or “sell by” date not more than 30 days from the packing date OR a “use by” date
+- Expiration date or “sell by" date not more than 30 days from the packing date OR a “use by" date not more than 45 days from date of packing.

 Exceptions to Egg Grading & Labeling Requirements